SmartManoj/Arc-Tools/tasks_explanation.md

 ---

 99 cbebaa4b
+1. orange dot is the min value of the object.
-1. yellow is the centre object? (or no hollow object with no orange dot at corners) or both?
+2. yellow is the centre object? (or no hollow object with no orange dot at corners) or both?
-2. move other objects to the yellow object by matching with the orange dot.
+3. move other objects to the yellow object by matching with the dot .
 ---